ismasan/oat/README.md

 Links to other resources can be added by using `link` with a name and an options hash.
 Most adapters expect just an href in the options hash, but some might support additional properties.
 Some adapters also suport passing `templated: true` in the options hash to indicate special treatment of a link template.

+### Adding meta-information

+You can add meta-information about your JSON document via `meta :property, "value"`.
+When using the [JsonAPI](http://jsonapi.org/) adapter these properties are rendered in a top level "meta" node.
+When using the HAL or Siren adapters `meta` just acts as an alias to `property`, so the properties are rendered like normal properties.

 ## Adapters

 Using the included [HAL](http://stateless.co/hal_specification.html) adapter, the `ProductSerializer` above would render the following JSON: